thanhit95/multi-threading/README.md

 ### WHY MULTIPLE THREADS

-Multithreaded programs can improve performance compared to original programs (which use only a single thread).
+Multithreaded programs can improve performance compared to traditional simple programs (which use only a single thread).

 Multithreading is used as an underlying technique in various fields:

 - Web browsers (Chrome, Edge, Firefox...).
 - Web servers.
-- Graphics editors (Adobe Photoshop, Corel Draw...).
+- Graphic editors (Adobe Photoshop, Corel Draw...).
 - Computer games.
 - Database management systems.
 - Networking programming.
 - Video encoders.
 - And more...

 In fact, multithreading is extremely important in the current software industry.
-It let you do concurrency.
+It lets you do concurrency.
 It solves asynchronous problems.